 Sheep’s milk is naturally homogenised, this means that the fat globules are naturally floating around in the milk.
 We don’t have to mechanically homogenise (i.e. break up the fat globules) in our sheep’s milk before using it.
 However most of the cow’s milk you find on supermarket shelves must be mechanically homogenised before its bottled, because the manufacturers don’t want the cream separating out from the milk.

 Velvet Cloud sheep’s milk products come from sheep, who are raised on grass, they graze on grass and clover pastures, in the unpolluted fields of Co.
 Mayo.

 Velvet Cloud Sheep’ milk yogurt has NOTHING ADDED and NOTHING STRAINED away.
-It is unusual nowadays to find yogurt on a supermarket shelf that hasn’t be strained or had a thickener or a sweetener of some sort added to it.
+It is unusual nowadays to find yogurt on a supermarket shelf that hasn’t been made from homogenised milk, strained or had a thickener or a sweetener of some sort added to it.

-Velvet Cloud Sheep’s milk yogurt has LIVE PROBIOTIC cultures in it.
+Velvet Cloud Sheep’s milk yogurt has four LIVE cultures in it.
+These four cultures are :